The Mary Towneley Loop

 ride length up to the 50 mile mark.

-Its a perfect stopping over place.
+Its a perfect stopping place.

-"Looking back"
+13 "Looking back"

-Its a cruel climb push out from Hebden.
+Its a cruel climb / push out from Hebden.

-If you can ride it without a dab you must be a climbing god, or goddess for that matter!
-Write your name on the wall at the top if you do!
+If you can ride it without a dab you must be a

 After gaining all that height you now drop down to the New Delight pub.